 Many aspects of this course are the fruit of innovative student feedback from previous years - especially with regard to the nature and sequence of readings and assessment tasks.
-For example, the Performance task, which students have repeatedly praised, but also regarded as difficult to complete within the given time frame, has been refined and allocated 3 additional course hours.
+For example, the Performance task, which students have repeatedly praised, but also regarded as difficult to complete within the given time frame, as refined and allocated 3 additional course hours in 2019.
+Some students asked for the duration of the presentation to be reduced.
+Due to both to this request and to COVID-19, the duration has been reduced from 20 to 5 minutes.